enocx/JavaScript-for-Hackers-101/README.md

 ### Get Attribute

-The **`.getAttribute()`**e method is used to display the attributes of an HTML element.
+The **`.getAttribute()`** method is used to display the attributes of an HTML element.
 Attributes like class, title, id, etc can be displayed using the **`.getAttribute()`** method.
 This method takes one parameter that is the attribute type of an HTML element we want to display.

 ```html
 <body>